Fast Reactions and Slow Manifolds: Slow Manifolds

 Since $(\bar u, \bar v_F, \bar v_S)$ solves the system \eqref{full eq splitting} on $(-\infty,0]$ we have that $\bar v_S\in C^1((-\infty,0],\textnormal{e}^{\eta t};Y)$.
 We estimate that

 In addition, for $t_0\leq t\leq 0$ we compute

-Again we observe the additional terms in the last line due to the modified operator $\tilde A_\varepsilon$ when comparing this proof with the one in \cite{hummel2022slow}.
+Again we observe the additional terms in the last line due to the modified operator $\tilde A_\varepsilon$, which will lead again to a lower regularity of the estimate, when comparing this proof with the one in \cite{hummel2022slow}.
 Hence, we estimate the above expression as follows

 We observe that the right-hand side of the inequality is of the form

 where $R(t)$ is non-decreasing in time and thus